By: Team-F13-2 Since: Sep 2019 Licence: MIT

 4.10.1.
 Changing the theme of the app

-commandThe following activity diagram shows how the theme
+theme commandThe following activity diagram shows how the theme command works.

 Detailed below are our considerations when creating the Theme feature.